knocklabs/docs/pages/designing-workflows/references/reference-email-layout.md

 ---
 title: "Reference: email layout"
 description: A reference guide to help you work with email layouts in Knock.
-tags: ["templates"]
+tags: ["templates", "layouts", "styles", "design system"]
 section: Send notifications
 ---

-This is a reference guide of special Knock variables, and generated CSS styles that are used in email layouts.
+This is a reference guide of special Knock variables and generated CSS styles that are used in email layouts.

 ## Special Knock variables